René Massigli: Ambassador to Turkey

 Massigli argued to his superiors in Paris that it was Germany, not Turkey, that was the major danger to France and that having a large number of French troops in Syria to guard against a Turkish attack was simply an unneeded distraction.
 Moreover, Massigli maintained that if France did not return Alexandretta and a Franco-German war broke out, Turkey would probably invade Syria to take back Alexandretta.
 However, Massigli continued, if France did return Alexandretta, Turkey would maintain a pro-Allied neutrality or perhaps even fight for the Allies.
 During his talks with the Turks, Massigli was often attacked by les Syriens (the Syrians), an influential Roman Catholic lobbying group that believed strongly in France's mission civilisatrice (civilising mission) in the Middle East and stoutly opposed giving up Alexandretta as a betrayal of France's mission civilisatrice.
-Most of the les Syriens were Anglophobes and saw Britain, rather than Germany, as the main enemy of France.
+Most of les Syriens were Anglophobes and saw Britain, rather than Germany, as the main enemy of France.
 Massigli held les Syriens in contempt and argued that France could not be distracted by adventures in the Middle East when Germany was on the march.
 In March 1939, Massigli visited the headquarters of the French High Commission in Beirut and bluntly stated that Turkey was not, as the High Commission was claiming, seeking to annex all of Syria but was seeking only Alexandretta.
 He stated that fears of an aggressive Turkey, seeking to revive the Ottoman Empire, were not founded in reality.
 Massigli was able, during his talks with the Turks, to persuade his hosts to stop sending irregulars over the Turkish-Syrian frontier and attacking French troops.
 During his negotiations with Saracoğlu, the Turks suggested a ten-year alliance of Turkey, Britain and France in exchange for the French handing over Alexandretta.
-When the Turkish offer became public, it provoked a major outcry from the les Syriens.
+When the Turkish offer became public, it provoked a major outcry from les Syriens.